JS876/ESPHomeDesigner/README.md

 (Create the `fonts` folder if it doesn't exist)

-Then use the provided hardware template:

-1. Open `esphome/reterminal_e1001_lambda.yaml` in this repo
-2. Follow the step-by-step instructions in the template
-3. **Crucial:** You must add the `services:` block to your `api:` section (as shown in the template) for the buzzer to work
+Then create a new ESPHome device:

-4. Create a new ESPHome device and paste the hardware sections
+1. Create a new device in ESPHome Dashboard
-5. Flash the base config to your reTerminal
+2. Let ESPHome generate the base config (WiFi, API, OTA, etc.)

-The template includes all the hardware setup: display driver, buttons, buzzer, sensors, battery monitoring.
+3. Configure the correct ESP platform for your device (instructions included in the generated YAML comments)

 ### 4. Design Your Dashboard

 1. Open the integration at `/reterminal-dashboard` in Home Assistant
+2. Select your device type (E1001, E1002, TRMNL,...)
-2. Drag widgets onto the 800x480 canvas
+3. Drag widgets onto the canvas
-3. Add your sensors, weather entities, icons, shapes
+4. Add your sensors, weather entities, icons, shapes
-4. Create multiple pages with different refresh rates
+5. Create multiple pages with different refresh rates
-5. Click **"Generate Snippet"**
+6. Click **"Generate Snippet"**

 ### 5. Flash It

 1. Copy the generated YAML snippet
-2. Paste it at the bottom of your ESPHome config (below the hardware sections)
+2. Paste it below ESPHome's auto-generated sections in your device config
 3. Compile and flash via ESPHome

 Done!
-Your custom dashboard is now running on the reTerminal.
+Your custom dashboard is now running on your device.

 ## Widget Types